-Over the next academic year reading and phonics will continue to be a whole school focus as we understand that fluent reading opens the door to academic achievement across the curriculum.
+Over the next academic year, reading and phonics will continue to be a whole school focus as we understand that fluent reading opens the door to academic achievement across the curriculum.
 This will be actioned through:

-- Continued embedding of the our chosen phonics programme which ensures quality first teaching of early reading, regular assessments and targeted interventions - Continued work with the research informed English Hub to improve outcomes for all.
-This includes the Early Years Lead taking on the role of Literacy Specialist with the English Hub. - Fortnightly core group meetings to hold pupil levels conversations to accelerate the progress of PP children in reading
+- Continued strengthening of the our chosen phonics programme which ensures quality first teaching, regular assessments and targeted interventions where required. - A highly skilled HLTA to complete phonics assessments and interventions for children in Years 3-6 - Fortnightly core group meetings to hold pupil level conversations to accelerate the progress of disadvantaged pupils in reading